Photograph by Miles Sanders

 Buildings

 - Plantation house The house is two stories with piazzas on three sides.
-The first story is made of brick and masonry and the second is made of heart pine and cypress (Burke, p.
+The first story is made of brick and masonry and the second is made of heart pine and cypress (4, p.
 32).
 Click here for 2005 picture.

 - Sanders Geneaology - scroll down to Generation Four

-- Claude Henry Neuffer (editor), Names in South Carolina, 1943-1983 (Columbia, SC: The State Printing Company).
+- Claude Henry Neuffer, editor, Names in South Carolina, Volume I through 30 (Columbia, SC: The State Printing Company)